Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

-Each benchmark instance is defined by a task description $\mathcal{D}$, a base model $M_0$, training data $\mathcal{T}$, an evaluation oracle $\mathcal{O}$, and a time budget $\tau$.
-Within budget $\tau$, an LLM-driven agent $\mathcal{A}$ must inspect the task and data, choose a post-training route, write and execute training code, submit candidate models for evaluation, and return the best model
+Each benchmark instance is defined as $x=(\mathcal{D},M_0,\mathcal{T},\mathcal{O},\tau)$, consisting of a task description, base model, training data, evaluation oracle, and time budget.
+Within budget $\tau$, an LLM-driven agent $\mathcal{A}$ must inspect the task and data, choose a post-training route, write and execute training code, and submit candidate models to the grader.
+A run produces a time-ordered submission trace $\mathcal{R}(\mathcal{A},x)=\{(t_i,M_i,b_i,s_i)\}_{i=1}^{n}$, where $t_i$ is elapsed time, $M_i$ is the submitted model artifact, $b_i\in\{0,1\}$ indicates whether the submission is evaluable, and $s_i=\mathcal{O}(M_i)$ for valid submissions.
+The run is scored by the best valid submission: